release notes

 • Calculation and Testing tables will be predefined (pulling calculated and measured properties from the current Lab Book Overview record, but with no values)

-If the Material Constraints table on the Lab Book Overview record is filled in, the Scan & Score will also be extended to search trials based on material constraints.
+If the Material and Processing Step Constraints table on the Lab Book Overview record is filled in, the Scan & Score will also be extended to search trials based on material constraints.
 Only the trials that have matching ingredients will be taken into account.

 Figure 2.7 Scan all Trials

-However, certain requirements must be met for this feature to be enabled:
+However, certain conditions must be met for this feature to be enabled:

-• Requirements must be pulled from the Lab Book Overview record in order for them to have the appropriate priorities.
-Adding requirements within the Workspace record will generate them as No target, rate only, excluding them from the Scan All Trials feature.
+• Requirements must be pulled from the Lab Book Overview record so they carry the appropriate priorities and targets.
+Adding tests within the Workspace record will generate them as No target, rate only, excluding them from the Scan & Score this Lab Book feature.

 Figure 2.8 Scan all Trials - Results